How do I make my CSS scalable and maintainable? It’s a concern for every front-end developer. ITCSS has an answer.

 Objects reusability for fast development

 ITCSS’ objects are perfect candidates for building a library of reusable components to allow fast front-end development.
 UI parts would then be composed of generic objects and project specific components.
-For example, innuitcss as a generic ITCSS based framework doesn’t contain any components only objects.
+For example, innuitcss as a generic ITCSS based framework contains a bunch of objects but only one sample component.

 I recommend defining generic, global animations as objects too, eg. @keyframes o-fade-in in file _objects.animations.scss